CHAPTER 13. OFFENSES--MISCELLANEOUS

 (10) Any person who is in possession of an alcoholic beverage on a public street or other public place, unless the alcoholic beverage is in its original container with the seal unbroken or unless possession is on the premises of an establishment with a valid Village liquor license.
 For purposes of this subsection, a public place shall include, but not be limited to, all Village streets, all Village rights-of-way, all Village parking lots, and all Village owned properties that do not have permission of the Village or other governmental body for events which may include the consumption of alcohol.

-(11) Any person who is in a state of intoxication in any street, alley or public place in the Village.
+(11) Any person who is in a state of intoxication to a degree which renders himself a hazard shall not walk or be upon any street, alley or public place in the Village except on a sidewalk.
+(Ord.
+20-51)

 (B) Any person who violates the provisions of this Section shall be fined not less than five hundred dollars ($500.00) nor more than two thousand five hundred dollars ($2,500.00) for each such offense.
 (Ord.
 93-80)